lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

   can find the necessary value by using ``gpg --list-keys --with-colon``.

 secret-ring
-  If the file containing your keys is a non-standard location, you can specify the file path here.
+  If the file containing your keys is in a non-standard location, you can specify the file path here.
 By default, it will use ``~/.gnupg/secring.gpg``